Things to do, see and experience in Utrecht

 The imposing Dom Tower looms large over Utrecht, dominating the skyline and commanding the view from anywhere in the city.
 The Dom Tower is more than a sight, however.
 It holds the history of this prominent city within its walls and in the ground beneath it, thanks to DOMunder, an underground exhibition showcasing the Roman fortification that once stood there.

 The Rietveld Schröder House seems a bit out of place alongside the narrow brick buildings that typify Dutch cities, but it is actually a UNESCO World Heritage Site.
 Designed by renowned Dutch architect Gerrit Rietveld for (and with) socialite Truus Schröder-Schräder, the building epitomises the De Stijl art movement.

 Canals of Utrecht

 Some would argue that the canals in Utrecht rival those in the Dutch capital, thanks to their unique construction.
-In the 13th century, already 100 years since the Oudegracht was built, wharfs and wharf cellars were constructed along the canals to provide two levels of space for storage; now, they provide double the space for terraces.
+In the 13th century, already 100 years since the Oudegracht was built, wharves and wharf cellars were constructed along the canals to provide two levels of space for storage; now, they provide double the space for restaurant and café terraces.